 When Federal consumer financial protection law is violated, the Bureau's Supervision, Enforcement, and Fair Lending Division is committed to holding the responsible parties accountable.
-During this reporting period, the Bureau's enforcement efforts have helped secure orders for more than \$1.6 billion in relief for consumers who fell victim to various violations of consumer financial protection laws.
+During this reporting period, the Bureau's enforcement efforts have helped secure orders for more than \$2.4 billion in relief for consumers who fell victim to various violations of consumer financial protection laws.
 The Bureau has also continued to develop and refine its nationwide supervisory program for depository and nondepository financial institutions, through which those institutions are examined for compliance with Federal consumer financial protection law.
 Since the Bureau opened its doors in July 2011, nonpublic supervisory actions and self-reported violations in a number of program areas have resulted in more than \$75 million in remediation for approximately 780,000 consumers.
-Initiatives during the reporting period of this report include a review of the existing internal examination report review processes and implementation of recommendations arising out of that review.
-On May 2, 2014, we issued updated templates for the supervisory letters and examination reports that we issue to institutions to explain what we found during our supervisory reviews or examinations.

-Continuing the CFPB's policy of transparency, the Bureau has released two editions of Supervisory Highlights during this reporting period, one focused entirely on the Bureau's fair lending supervisory activity in the indirect automobile lending market.
-This publications is intended to inform both industry and the public about the development of the Bureau's supervisory program and to discuss, in a manner consistent with the confidential nature of the supervisory process, broad trends in examination findings in key market or product areas.
+Continuing the CFPB's policy of transparency, the Bureau has released three editions of Supervisory Highlights during this fiscal year, including one focused entirely on the Bureau's fair lending supervisory activity in the indirect automobile lending market.
+Supervisory Highlights is intended to inform both industry and the public about the development of the Bureau's supervisory program and to discuss, in a manner consistent with the confidential nature of the supervisory process, broad trends in examination findings in key market or product areas.